 3 Good Financial Habits to Be Aware Of

 First and foremost, you have to set measurable and achievable goals.
 Without these, there’s no way to track your progress.
-It doesn’t matter whether you want to save enough so you can explore the benefits of investing or purchasing a new car, having incremental goals can help you achieve them.
+Whether you want to save enough to explore the benefits of investing or purchase a new car, having incremental goals can help you achieve them.

 Everyone from medical bill review companies to multi-billion dollar corporations agrees that a tried and true tip is to utilize the S.M.A.R.T. method:

 This could be something as simple as “Pay off my car in 6 months” or as lofty as “Increase my net worth by $20,000 within 12 months.”
-Stay away from vague things like “get a new car” or “make more money” and set measurable goals.
-This way it’s easy to keep track of what you’ve accomplished while holding you accountable to your deadlines.
+Stay away from vague things like “get a new car” or “make more money”, and set measurable goals.
+This way, it’s easy to keep track of what you’ve accomplished while holding you accountable for your deadlines.

 While the best financial habit is having a plan for your money, simply creating an initial one isn’t enough.
 You have to ensure that you review and update it regularly.

-While you may be considering a debt consolidation loan for one month, things can definitely change within a short space of time and you may have a surplus of cash that can help achieve some of those goals a lot faster.
-In addition to reviewing your financial plan at least once a month, you should update it any time you have a significant life change such as getting a new job or purchasing a home.
+While you may be considering a debt consolidation loan for one month, things can definitely change within a short space of time, and you may have a surplus of cash that can help you achieve some of those goals much faster.
+In addition to reviewing your financial plan at least once a month, you should update it any time you have a significant life change, such as getting a new job or purchasing a home.

 When it comes to making a budget, the main thing to remember is that you need to make one that makes sense for you.
 If you can comfortably save 20% of your monthly income or use it for investing in international stocks, you’re going a long way toward setting yourself up for financial success!
 If you’re spending too much on weekend nights out, you’ll see it in black and white.